Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 An environmental impact report and the result of an environmental impact assessment itself cannot be contested by specific legal remedies.
 But an appeal is possible against the permit decision for the concerned project.
 To the extent that an environmental impact report or an environmental impact assessment have been taken into account for the permit decision and led to incorrect or incomplete statements of facts or incorrect legal conclusions, they are covered by an appeal against the permit decision.

-Appeals against decisions of cantonal authorities are governed by cantonal law on the administrative procedure and decided by the competent cantonal administrative court.
+Appeals against decisions of cantonal or communal authorities are governed by cantonal law on the administrative procedure and decided by the higher administration instance and then, if further appealed, by the competent cantonal administrative court.
 Appeals against decisions of federal authorities are governed by the Federal Administrative Procedure Act and decided by the Federal Administrative Court.
-In the case of an alleged violation of federal laws, decisions of cantonal administrative courts and decisions of the Federal Administrative Court may be appealed at the Federal Supreme Court.

 What regime governs liability for soil pollution (including the allocation, transfer and limitation of liability)?